Edward F. Cross School of Engineering

 Computer Engineers work in an area closely related to electrical and electronic engineering, but with more emphasis on digital circuits and software.
 At the School of Engineering, you will learn to design and develop digital systems, integrated circuits, and software for everything from embedded controllers, networking equipment and robots to computers and computer peripherals.
 The computation laboratory is equipped with Sun workstations and industrial-strength standard software, allowing you to test both hardware and software before fabricating circuit boards.
 Career opportunities are available in both small entrepreneurial companies, and large industry.

 Electrical Engineers design, develop and test electrical and electronic equipment ranging from giant power generators to hand-held global positioning system receivers.
 The School of Engineering's labs provide the perfect place to exercise your creativity, allowing you to design and build electronic circuits and develop signal processing algorithms.
 You will study in a practical, design-oriented program, learning to use mathematical models to predict the performance of the circuits you design.
-You will be prepared to work in areas such as communications, aerospace electronics, medical instrumentation and imaging systems, and nonpolluting energy generation.
+You will be prepared to work in areas such as communication, aerospace electronics, medical instrumentation and imaging systems, and nonpolluting energy generation.

 Mechanical Engineers design automobiles, refrigerators, tractors, robots and other equipment to make life simpler and more productive.
 At WWU, you will study dynamics, kinematics, machine design, and computer aided design, and apply these principles to design machines and mechanisms and visualize them as computerized solid models.
 In the mechanical engineering lab, you will learn fluid dynamics in the wind tunnel and hydraulic jumps in open channel flow.
 In the robotics and manufacturing systems labs, you will learn and apply modeling, programming and industrial processes.
 Professional mechanical engineers work on machines that range in size from the microscopic nanomachines to the space shuttle.